Last Updated on October 15, 2022 by Natalie Rabinowitz

-- Rule #1 for packing light.
-If you don’t need it, don’t take it!
+- If you don’t need it, don’t take it!
+This is Rule #1 for packing light.

 - Pack layers based on your destination’s climate and bring lightweight synthetic clothing—they wrinkle less, dry quicker and regulate your body temperature, whereas cotton weighs more and takes longer to dry.